 While living with a homestay, all meals will be provided by the homestay family.
 During hotel and group living stays, students will receive a daily stipend for food.

-Communication: Students will be provided with a basic local cell phone for program-related and emergency communication.
-Cell phone signal/service throughout Guatemala is generally strong.
-Interns will have access to internet, but access to Wi-Fi networks is more limited than in the US and interns should not expect to be connected to Wi-Fi on a regular basis.
+Internet access is available, but Wi-Fi networks are more limited than in the US.
+Students should not expect to be connected to Wi-Fi on a regular basis.
 Homestays do not typically offer Wi-Fi, but Wi-Fi is available in many cafes and restaurants in cities.
 Internet cafes with computers are available.

-Opportunities for Reflection: Site coordinators will lead regular reflection sessions in which students will be expected to participate.
-More details will be shared with students once they arrive in country.
+Reflection and Enrichment: Site coordinators will lead regular reflection sessions in which students will be expected to participate.
 Reflection topics will include cultural, professional, personal, and educational aspects of the experience.

-Other Opportunities: The program is designed so that students live a group experience but also have spaces and time on their own or with their homestay.
+The program is designed so that students live a group experience but also have spaces and time on their own or with their homestay.
 They are constantly immersed in the community, so they have many opportunities to interact with community members.
 Students will have free time on Sundays and some evenings, and normally SEC suggests appropriate enrichment options based on students’ interests.
-Also, throughout the itinerary there are built-in work periods where students can work independently if they choose.
-Open water swimming is not a sponsored activity in any DukeEngage program.
+Also, throughout the itinerary, there are built-in work periods where students can work independently if they choose.

 The following is a list of additional websites and other resources regarding Guatemala and social entrepreneurship.